-For the first time in his more than 40-year career, Richard Chavezâ€™s jewelry will be featured in a retrospective exhibition.
+For the first time in his more than 40-year career, Richard Chavezâ€™s jewelry is featured in a retrospective exhibition.
 Since his early years of jewelry design and execution, Chavez has continued to painstakingly make each item by hand.
 An artist who enjoys designing, Chavez places an emphasis on stone selection, placement and presentation.
 Now, some 40 years since he first tried to solder metals, Chavez is one of the Southwestâ€™s leading jewelers, whose works are recognized for complex inlay, architectural sensibilities and striking color patterning.

 Richard Chavez (San Felipe Pueblo, b.
 1949) studied architecture at the University of New Mexico in Albuquerque and worked as an architectural draftsman at the firm of Harvey S. Houshour.
 One of the projects he assisted with was the design of the Indian Pueblo Cultural Center in Albuquerque.